XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 ### Transaction for creating or updating `PriceOracle` instance

-We define a new transaction **SetOracle** for creating or updating a `PriceOracle` instance.
+We define a new transaction **OracleSet** for creating or updating a `PriceOracle` instance.
 Before the transaction can be submitted to create a new `PriceOracle` instance, the Oracle Provider has to do the following:

 - Create or own the `Account` on the XRPL with sufficient XRP balance to meet the XRP reserve and the transaction fee requirements.
 - The Oracle Provider has to publish the `Account` account public key so that it can be used for verification by dApp’s.
 - The Oracle Provider has to publish a registry of available Price Oracles with their unique Oracle Sequence.
 The hash of the `Account` and the `OracleSequence` uniquely identifies the Price Oracle on-ledger object.

-#### Transaction fields for **SetOracle** transaction
+#### Transaction fields for **OracleSet** transaction

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|
 | `TransactionType` | :heavy_check_mark: | `string`| UINT16 |

-Indicates a new transaction type `SetOracle`.
-The integer value is 49.
+Indicates a new transaction type `OracleSet`.
+The integer value is TBD.

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|